DmxLarchey/Kruskal-Theorems/README.md

 # How to install `Kruskal-Theorems`

+__WARNING:__ `Kruskal-Theorems` is not part of `coq-opam` for the moment but the should happen on short notice.
+It just needs a bit of cleanup

 It can be installed via `opam` since release `v1.0` is now include into [`coq-opam`](https://github.com/coq/opam).
 ```console
 opam repo add coq-released https://coq.inria.fr/opam/released